-In the same context, one might consider the former name of Colma.
+In the same context, one might consider the former name of Kollmann.
 By 1217 this area was in fact called "Rittenfuoz".
 The denomination "Colman" ("…Rittenfuoss built by Kolman…") emerged around 1355, and the sir’s name was probably used to name the whole settlement.

-Colma was mentioned by many famous personalities in their travelogues, not least by the German writer Johann Wolfgang von Goethe in his “Italian Journey”.
+Kollmann was mentioned by many famous personalities in their travelogues, not least by the German writer Johann Wolfgang von Goethe in his “Italian Journey”.

 Visit also the church Leonhardskirche and the Trinity Church, which was formerly known as customs chapel.

 Castle "Friedburg" with Trostburg Castle